 This novel center will be worldwide unique in providing cutting-edge physical and mathematical methodology for fundamental and quantitative studies of physical interactions and processes in medical systems.
 By using a wide range of techniques such as ultrasensitive fluorescence detection and spectroscopy, multiphoton microscopy, micro & nanomagnetometry, optical trapping, laser nanosurgery, and lab-on-chip approaches, researchers will explore biomedical phenomena from the molecular to the organ level.
 Addressing many unresolved mechanisms of renal physiology and dysfunction has been identified as one of the focus areas of the Center for Physics and Medicine.
 Indeed, kidney research has traditionally been strongly linked with biophysics.
 Thus, the cooperation with MPL offers highly attractive research opportunities within TRENAL for scientists from both YALE and UCL, which are not established at either university.

 Project management is anchored at FAU and Charité.
-Professor Kai-Uwe Eckardt, together with Dr. Felix Knauf, serve as the Directors of TRENAL.
-Dr. Felix Knauf received his clinical and research training at Yale and holds a joint appointment as a Yale faculty.
+Professor Kai-Uwe Eckardt, together with Professor Felix Knauf, serve as the Directors of TRENAL.
+Felix Knauf received his clinical and research training at Yale and holds a joint appointment as a Yale faculty.
 Kai-Uwe Eckardt and Felix Knauf initiated TRENAL at FAU and have recently taken positions at the Charité.

 Acting Chair of Nephrology and Hypertension at FAU, Professor Karl Hilgers, and Professor Margarete Goppelt-Strübe, have since taken over co-leadership of TRENAL at FAU.